 It means you can take advantage of the low-interest rates by refinancing your debt.
 Your mortgage, your student debt, whatever.
 It all helps you lower your monthly expenses.

-How does this help us with recession investments?
+How does this help us with investing during a recession?

 - Short term: Free up more money to invest.
 (We’ll get to that.)